 Resources from the IB organisation about this program can be found here:

-Please follow the link https://merici.news/news/our-international-baccalaureate-journey to find an update on our journey to becoming an IB school.
+Please follow the links https://merici.news/news/our-international-baccalaureate-journey-continues and https://merici.news/news/our-international-baccalaureate-journey to find updates on our journey to becoming an IB school.